phamtradev/IUH-Pharmacity-Management/README.md

 Before setting up and running the application, ensure you have the following installed and configured:

-- Java Development Kit (JDK) 21 or higher installed.
+- Java Development Kit (JDK) 21 or higher.
 - Maven 3.8+ build tool installed.
 - Microsoft SQL Server 2019+ database system set up and configured.
 - SQL Server Management Studio (SSMS) for database management (recommended).